vladimir0y/LMSportfolio/DEPLOYMENT_FIXES.md

 ## Notes

 - All icon imports have been verified to be used in their respective components
-- The Node.js version is now pinned to exact version 22.0.0
+- The Node.js version is now set to minimum version 22.18.0
 - SWC dependencies should be automatically patched during the build process
 - Vercel configuration has been modernized for better compatibility